dabbrata/Depth-Estimation-Enc-Dec/README.md

 # Enhanced Encoder-Decoder Architecture for Accurate Monocular Depth Estimation

 ## Overview
-Monocular Depth Estimation refers to the process of predicting depth information from a single 2D image.
-This technique has wide applications in areas like robotics, autonomous driving, and augmented reality.
-It allows machines to understand the 3D structure of a scene without requiring expensive stereo cameras or depth sensors.
+Monocular Depth Estimation is a technique for predicting depth information from a single 2D image, enabling the understanding of 3D scene structure without requiring expensive stereo camera systems or depth sensors.
+By estimating the relative distances of objects within a scene, this method finds applications in robotics, autonomous driving, augmented reality, and other domains where spatial awareness is critical.
-In this simple project, an input image is processed by a deep learning model to estimate the depth map, which encodes the relative distances of objects in the scene.
-Here the deep learning model is basically an encoder-decoder architecture where a pretrained model IRv2 is used as an encoder to extract feature from the image more precisely.
+In this project, we generate depth maps that represent the relative distances of objects in a scene from the viewpoint of the camera.
+These depth maps are obtained using a deep learning-based encoder-decoder architecture designed to handle the challenges of single-image depth estimation.
+The encoder, powered by the pretrained Inception-ResNet-v2 (IRv2) model, extracts rich and precise multi-scale features from the input image.
+IRv2, known for its deep network structure and ability to capture complex patterns, ensures that both local and global image features are effectively learned, leading to robust depth predictions across a wide range of object scales and scene variations.
+The decoder further processes these features to generate the final depth map.
+It integrates the multi-scale features extracted by the encoder to reconstruct a high-resolution depth representation, capturing both the global context of the scene and intricate details such as object boundaries and fine textures.
+Additionally, the model achieves an efficient inference time, making it well-suited for real-time applications where speed is crucial.
 <br/>The model architecture is like this:<br/>
 #### Enc-Dec-IRv2 Architecture:
 <img src="Images/net_architecture.png" /><br/>